 1) How do Colombians greet each other?

-When greeting someone you don’t know very well, people (men and women alike) shake hands with direct eye contact.
+When greeting someone they don’t know very well, people (men and women alike) typically shake hands with direct eye contact.
 However, when a friendship has developed, men hug each other and women kiss once on the cheek.
-Colombians are very polite, so always tag a “buenos días”, “buenas tardes”, o “buenas noches” along.
+Colombians are very polite, so always tag a “buenos días”, “buenas tardes”, or “buenas noches” along.
 Smiling is customary as well when greeting.
 Expect to be asked how you are and how everything is going over and over again.
 Colombians are very friendly like that.

 2) Famous food from Colombia?